By Staff Writer| 2026-01-17

 Modern buildings depend on the tight integration of air systems, HVAC equipment, and energy solutions to keep people comfortable while controlling costs and emissions.
 From single-family homes to large campuses, the best results come from treating comfort, ventilation, and power use as one coordinated design.

-Start with air systems that deliver the right amount of fresh air and filtration for the space.
+Air systems should deliver the right amount of fresh air and filtration for the space.
 Right-size ducts and diffusers, use demand-controlled ventilation where appropriate, and select filters that balance pressure drop with capture efficiency (for many applications, MERV 13 is a practical target).
 Smart sensors for temperature, humidity, CO2, and particulates help the system modulate airflow and maintain indoor air quality without wasting energy.

 Pair those strategies with energy solutions that cut peak demand and improve seasonal performance.
 High-efficiency heat pumps, heat recovery ventilators, variable-speed compressors and fans, and advanced controls all reduce runtime and noise while improving comfort.
 A building automation system can coordinate schedules, economizers, and setback strategies, and analytics can flag faults—like short cycling or drifting setpoints—before they become expensive.

-When choosing HVAC equipment, evaluate total cost of ownership rather than only first cost: efficiency ratings (SEER/SEER2, HSPF/HSPF2, COP, IEER), part-load performance, refrigerant global warming potential, acoustics, and serviceability.
+Choosing HVAC equipment goes beyond first costs.
+It's vital to assess the total cost of ownership, efficiency (SEER/SEER2, HSPF/HSPF2, COP, IEER), part-load performance, refrigerant global warming potential, acoustics, and serviceability.
 Commission the system, verify airflow and refrigerant charge, and maintain it with regular filter changes and coil cleaning.
-Look for rebates and code guidance that reward efficient designs, and work with qualified contractors to ensure the design, controls, and air systems all operate as one.
+Opt for rebates and follow code guidelines that incentivize efficient designs and partner with qualified contractors to ensure harmony in design, controls, and air systems.

 Search